-Jan Moje is working on local governors in first millennium BCE Egypt.
-His actual research for Topoi focuses on matters of sociocultural interactions between these local rulers, the residence and the locals.
-He is also analyzing the interdependencies between political-religious and social spheres.
-He is examining the sources of their significance regarding legitimacy and the efforts made by local rulers to obtain the acceptance of the royal rulers of Egypt.
+Jan Moje works on local governors in first millennium BCE Egypt.
+His research for Topoi focused on matters of sociocultural interactions between these local rulers, the residence and the locals.
+He also analyzed the interdependencies between political-religious and social spheres.
+He examined the sources of their significance regarding legitimacy and the efforts made by local rulers to obtain the acceptance of the royal rulers of Egypt.

 Moje’s research interests also include multilingualism in Graeco-Roman Egypt, Hieroglyphic and Demotic palaeography and funerary culture.

-- Jun 25, 2011TalkFremde Macht am Nil: Die ägyptischen Lokalregenten des 1.
+- 25.6.2011TalkFremde Macht am Nil: Die ägyptischen Lokalregenten des 1.
 Jt. v.
 Chr. und ihre Interaktion mit dem gesellschaftlichen Raum 'Ägypten'Part of: Real Spaces - Virtual Spaces (?)Speaker

 - TalkPart of: Village Egypt – Continuity and Change in Regional Milieus in Egypt from the Neolithic down to the Reforms of Muhammad AliSpeaker